vaidasmaciulis/PlantAndCook/README.md

 Mine Grass on Earth/Alien/Pertam/Teal planets to get organics.
 In case you are in deep space, create some organics yourself in the bathroom like a proud spaceman that you are.
 Hunt Wolves/Spiders to get meat.
-Search Unknown Signal drops and Economy stations for wheat and apples, to use them as a seed to grow more.
+Search Unknown Signal drops and Economy stations for wheat, apples, etc to use them as a seed to grow more.
 Build Planters or Farming blocks to grow food.
 They work in the same way as Assemblers.
 See what items you need and put those to the block inventory (i.e. Ice, Organics, etc).
 Build either one of the Kitchen blocks to make food out of ingredients.
 These blocks also works like Assembler.
 You can sell raw food products in Economy stations.
 This gives a reason to farm and hunt more than you need to survive.